Dear Prospective Interns, Visiting Researchers and Volunteers,

 - Visiting UF Researcher

-- UF employee paid in another department or institution to work on a study, without additional compensation from the Department of Aging and Geriatric Research
+- UF employee paid in another department or institution (includes cross funding) to work on a study, without additional compensation from the Department of Aging and Geriatric Research, and collaborate on the study for more than 30 days

 - Your first step will consist of identifying a mentor among the faculty in our department.
 Once a faculty member agrees to mentor you and sponsor your volunteering or internship activities, please ask him or her to email Aging-Volunteers@ad.ufl.edu to request a volunteer/intern status for you.